 Who is Atisha?

-Atisha Kadampa Buddhist Center is named after ancient Indian Buddhist Master Atisha (982-1054 AD).
-Atisha means “peace” and Venerable Atisha was responsible for reintroducing pure Buddhism into Tibet.
+Atisha Kadampa Buddhist Center is named after ancient Indian Buddhist Master, Venerable Atisha (982-1054 AD).
+His name means “peace” and he was responsible for reintroducing pure Buddhism into Tibet.

-After receiving an sincere request, that he could not refuse, and under extraordinary circumstances he traveled from India to Tibet to teach pure Buddhadhama.
-The teachings he gave while there are the basis of the teachings that appear currently at our Center.
+After receiving a sincere request that he could not refuse, and under extraordinary circumstances, Atisha traveled from India to Tibet to teach pure Buddhadharma.
+The teachings he gave while there are the basis of the teachings that appear at our Center today.

 After two years had passed in Tibet he decided to return to India.
 However, he was requested to give one last teaching before he left.
-Atisha replied that he had already given them all the advice they needed, but nevertheless accepted and gave the teaching below, known as “Advice from Atisha’s Heart.”
+Atisha replied that he had already given them all the advice they needed, but nevertheless accepted and gave a final teaching that is known today as “Advice from Atisha’s Heart.”

-“Kadampa” is Tibetan word in which ‘Ka’ means ‘word’ and refers to all Buddha’s teachings, ‘dam’ refers to Atisha’s special Lamrim instructions known as the ‘stages of the path to enlightenment’, and ‘pa’ refers to a person or follower of Kadampa Buddhism, who integrates all the teachings into their Lamrim practice.
-Read the advice from his heart below.
+“Kadampa” is Tibetan word in which ‘Ka’ means ‘word’ and refers to all Buddha’s teachings, ‘dam’ refers to Atisha’s special Lamrim instructions known as the ‘stages of the path to enlightenment’, and ‘pa’ refers to a person or follower of Kadampa Buddhism and integrates all the teachings into their daily life.

 Advice from Atisha’s Heart